peteroupc/peteroupc.github.io/estimation.md

 [^17]: Kunsch, R.J., Rudolf, D., "[**Optimal confidence for Monte Carlo integration of smooth functions**](https://arxiv.org/abs/1809.09890)", arXiv:1809.09890, 2018.

 [^18]: Agarwal, A., Agarwal, S., et al., "Learning with Limited Rounds of Adaptivity: Coin Tossing, Multi-Armed Bandits, and Ranking from Pairwise Comparisons", _Proceedings of Machine Learning Research_ 65 (2017).

+[^19]: Roughly speaking, a distribution is _subgaussian_ if the probability of taking on high values decays at least as fast as the normal distribution.
+In addition, every bounded distribution is subgaussian.
+See section 2.5 of R. Vershynin, _High-Dimensional Probability_, 2020.

 <a id=License></a>
 ## License